Achilles Tendon Injury

 How is an Achilles tendon injury treated?

 Some of these injuries can be treated without surgical intervention via protective boots (CAM boot) and physical therapy; however, ruptures may require surgical repair.
 Long-standing tendonosis that results in a Haglund deformity (a bony enlargement on the back of the heel) may require surgical correction.

 Physical therapy is often prescribed for mild injuries and strains of the Achilles tendon after the patient has followed the Rest, Ice, Compress and Elevate (RICE) method of care.
 When physical therapy does not resolve the symptoms, your doctor can determine if surgical intervention is appropriate.

 Acute Achilles tendon ruptures may require surgical intervention; your doctor can discuss various options for treatment with you to help arrive at the best treatment plan for your specific injury.
 Treatment options can range from conservative treatment with casting to surgical solutions.
 These options will be determined based on radiographic imaging via X-rays and MRI.
-MRI may be required in some cases to assess the degree of tear and the amount of gapping in acute ruptures.
+An MRI may be required in some cases to assess the degree of tear and the amount of gapping in acute ruptures.

 Why choose the International Center for Limb Lengthening for treatment of Achilles tendon injuries?

 The International Center for Limb Lengthening’s foot and ankle surgeons offer our patients the most comprehensive treatment possible, because our doctors approach these problems from both a podiatric and orthopedic perspective.
 Dr. Siddiqui has been trained in minimally invasive approach to Achilles tendon repair which facilitates faster healing and recovery compared to traditional large open incisions.